steego/FsPad/README.md

 HTML based pretty print for F# values

 By running this script you will be able to dump all F# values returned from fsi into a side windows.

+This project is available on Nuget package Steego.FsPad